Skip to main content

 2. Use the Add forecast button top right to create a new forecast.

-3. Change the Name of the forecast inline.
+3. Submit the Name of the forecast.

-1. Provide a Name for your forecast.
+1. Provide a Scenario name.

-2. Select the desired structure from the dropdown menu.
+2. Select the desired Structure from the dropdown menu.

 Example: